chriscauley/django-derp/README.md

-# django-derp - A develop driven test client
+# django-derp - A development driven test client

 Django-derp is a python client used to create tests from live data.
 You first specify a list of urls, users, and other functions to test.
-Running `CANNONICAL=1 derp` then runs all tests and caches the results of each url.
-Then, after changing some code, running `derp` will re-run all the tests and compare them to the cached values.
+Running `./manage.py run_derp --stable` then runs all tests and caches the results of each url.
+Then, after changing some code, running `./manage.py run_derp` will re-run all the tests and compare them to the cached values.
 The goal is to quickly verify that changes in code have no unforseen consequences.